stutighiya/stutighiya.github.io/_posts/2018-05-04-ice-cream-tech-articles.md

 [Click here to import](https://www.evernote.com/l/AFvq-Y_vhFtJrrA6DWyNDD1qVWAUHZmoMKI) into [Evernote](https://evernote.com/).

-This semester, I am taking Exponential Innovation.
-In class, we discuss how technologies converge and "go exponential".
-We've had a few writing prompts and are encouraged to share our writing on LinkedIn.
-Check mine out below.
+In other news, this semester, I took a course called Exponential Innovation.
+In class, we discussed how technologies converge and "go exponential".
+We've had a few writing prompts and were encouraged to share our writing on LinkedIn.
+Check mine out below if the topics interest you!

 * [2018: Return of the Space Race](https://www.linkedin.com/pulse/2018-return-spacerace-stuti-ghiya/) *(3 minutes)*